vidjil/vidjil/doc/user.md

 are gathered into virtual clones, shown with light gray (this "color by clone").
 Depending on the analysis configuration, these "smaller clones" are shown, in the clone list:

-- either *gathered by consensus length*, the Genescan-like plot showing the clone distribution.
+- either *gathered by read length*, the Genescan-like plot showing the clone distribution.
   This is the default on  default configurations on the public server,

 - or *gathered by locus* into a unique virtual clone.